elsayedelmandoh/Devices-Price-Classification-System-using-Python/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or additional content to contribute, feel free to open issues, submit pull requests, or provide feedback.

 ## Author

-This repository is maintained by Elsayed Elmandoh, an AI Engineer passionate about deep learning and artificial intelligence.
-You can connect with Elsayed on [LinkedIn](https://www.linkedin.com/in/elsayed-elmandoh-77544428a/) or follow him on [Twitter\X](https://x.com/aang0007) for updates and discussions related to deep neural networks and artificial intelligence.
+This repository is maintained by Elsayed Elmandoh, an AI Engineer.
+You can connect with Elsayed on [LinkedIn and Twitter/X](https://linktr.ee/elsayedelmandoh) for updates and discussions related to Machine learning, deep learning and NLP.

-Happy coding and machine learning!
+Happy coding!